gantry/docs-old/Docs/wordpress/tutorials/creating_popup_login.md

 }
 ~~~

-While this code consists mostly of a standard set of divs to provide styling potential, there are some key RokBox syntax items as well as the reference for some dynamic text that we will breakdown in more detail below:
+This code consists mostly of a standard set of divs to provide styling potential.
+There are also some key RokBox syntax items, as well as the reference for some dynamic text that we will breakdown in more detail below:

 RokBox Syntax